 Building your own pergola will require prerequisite building knowledge and proper planning.
 If you decided to go this route here are some tools you’ll need handy: a drill, hammer, shovel, saw, wheelbarrow and measuring tape.
 If you do not possess the previous experience and knowledge to DIY, you may want to think about paying a little more to hire a professional.

 Pergolas are primarily made of three types of materials: wood, fiberglass, and vinyl.
 To the untrained eye, the fiberglass and vinyl pergolas look similar in shape and color, while the wood pergola stands out with its luscious brown cedar appeal.

 Styles of Pergolas

-Pergolas come in many styles and material variations and every one has their own specific taste in home decor.
-Below we’ve showed the primary styles of pergolas and how they differ from one another.
+Pergolas come in many styles and material variations and each has its own specific taste in home decor.
+Below we’ve shown the primary styles of pergolas and how they differ from one another.

 - Traditional – Classic design, commonly comes four pillars in a square or rectangle and usually free-standing in nature.

 - Artisan – Consisting of white vinyl posts, this style is a mix between wooden and vinyl pergolas.

 - Arched – Mediterranean-styled featuring an arched roof establishing a gentle and welcoming space.

 - Wall-Mounted – Some pergolas can be attached to another structure such as the back patio of your home, can also be both wooden & fiberglass for easier mounting.